symfonycorp/symfony-cloud-docs/billing.rst

 \           **Total before taxes**                                                  €52.79
 =========== =================================================== ======== ========== ======

-Am I gonna be charged after trial?
+Will I be charged after the trial?
 ----------------------------------

 SymfonyCloud billing is opt-in based.
-You will be billed only if you explicitely want to keep your project around after trial and accept billing using ``symfony project:billing:accept`` or if you move to a Production plan using ``symfony project:scale``.
+You will be billed only if you explicitly want to keep your project around after trial and accept billing using ``symfony project:billing:accept`` or if you move to a Production plan using ``symfony project:scale``.

 If you do not upscale your project or accept billing, you project will be automatically suspended at the end of your trial.
-If you do no pay in the days following its suspension, your project will be automatically deleted.
+If you do not pay in the days following its suspension, your project will be automatically deleted.

 What is the difference between development and production plans?